Troyle moved in to receive the attack.

 Adalina approached and hugged him.
 “For a moment there I thought you were going to shed your skin or grown horns.”
 She chuckled, embracing him tightly.
 “You know, from the moment you were born, I’ve known you were different.
 There is nothing you can do in this world that could ever make me see you as anything else other than my responsible little boy.
 Also, if you did shed your skin or sprout horns, we’d still love you.”
 She smiled.

-“Mom…” He had no other words.
+“Mother…” He had no other words.
 The woman in front of him truly meant everything she said.

-“Daddy look!”
+“Papa look!”
 Anise walked halfway into Hasen’s smoky body, grinning happily.

 “What are they?”
 Troyle asked again, looking at the figure of smoke and the wind around them.